-- The non-parent has a parent-like bond with the child; or
+- In cases where the non-parent has a parent-like bond with the child; or

-To meet the first ground, the non-parent must provide facts that show she assumed parental duties for the child for some time and that there is an emotional attachment to the child.
-For example, this may be shown if the non-parent takes the child to school, attends parent-teacher conferences; buys the child all clothing and other necessities; and/or takes the child to medical and dental appointments.
+To meet the first ground, the non-parent must provide facts that show he or she assumed parental duties for the child for some time and that there is an emotional attachment to the between the third party and the child.
+This may, for example, be shown if the non-parent takes the child to school, attends parent-teacher conferences; buys the child all clothing and other necessities; and/or takes the child to medical and dental appointments.

-To meet the second ground, the non-parent must show a biological relationship (i.e. child’s grandparent, aunt, or uncle) and must also show facts relating to abuse or neglect of the child by the parent.
-For example, a non-parent can show failure to provide a safe or suitable home for the child, or the parent’s emotional instability.
-The following 1998 case, Ellison v.
-Ramos, shows how a court will determine standing in a case involving a non-parent.
+To meet the second ground, the non-parent must show a biological relationship (i.e. they are the child’s grandparent, aunt, or uncle) and must also show facts relating to abuse or neglect of the child by the parent.
+For example, a non-parent may show, through proof provided to the court, that the parents failed to provide a safe or suitable home for the child, or are otherwise emotionally unstable or unfit.
+It should be noted that the standing rules that apply here also apply to a person or institution with parental rights, whom a party is seeking custody against (i.e. an adoptive parent or a state agency).

-Yvonne Ellison and Luis Ramos never married but were “intimate companions” for five years and lived together for under a year.
+A brief look at 1998 case entitled Ellison v.
+Ramos, 517 S.E.2d 891 (1988) is illustrative and helpful to understanding how a court might determine standing in a case involving a non-parent.
+In that particular case, Yvonne Ellison and Luis Ramos never married but were “intimate companions” for five years, and they lived together for under a year.
 Luis was the father of SolMarie Ramos.
 During the time they were together, Yvonne “mothered the child.”
 SolMarie’s biological mother was in a comatose and vegetative state since her daughter’s birth.